ChrstphrHll/npc_gen/students/Jaxon Brindarry.md

 ---
 # Jaxon Brindarry
 ### Description
-- Elf Artificer from Beleriand
+- Elf Artificer from Kordinia
 - 3rd year Assault student in Jettenia
 - long wavy dirty blonde hair that's put up, Blue eyes, and Brown skin
 - Is Dreamy and Naive, and has Wisdom as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes